CarolCupas/carolcupaswebsite/_drafts/aspiraciones.md

 permalink: aspirations

 ---
 People change and their aspirations as well.
-If today, I could respond to ¿how I can see me within 5 years? any answer would be absurd.
-Seeing to Carol of five years ago, I would tell her "you don't have an idea" and it's because almost nothing that I have lived in the last years, I imagined as it happened, in a way, it had been even better.
+If today, I should respond to ¿how I can see me within 5 years? any answer would be absurd.
+Looking at me from five years ago, I would tell me "you don't have an idea" and it's because almost nothing that I have lived in the last years, happened as I imagined, someway, it had been even better.

 Of course, I have wishes to grow professionally and I have dedicated many years of my life preparing myself to be competent and successful in what I do but the things that the money can't buy are what I aspire more, for example, a place called home.

 When I moved to Madrid, I passed of having a duplex to a tiny loft, from an SUV of 5 passengers to use the subway between other stuff but I admit that my life was simplified pleasantly.
 Obviously, on occasions it's phenomenal to have more space and liberty to move however I don't need that to be happy.